 MassTaxConnect’s bulk filing specifications can be found here.

-- How to file a return and remit a contribution for Paid Family and Medical Leave
+- File a return and remit a contribution for Paid Family and Medical Leave

-- How to opt in and contribute to Paid Family and Medical Leave as a self-employed individual
+- Opt in and contribute to Paid Family and Medical Leave as a self-employed individual

-- How to upload a bulk Paid Family and Medical Leave return
+- Upload a bulk Paid Family and Medical Leave return

-- How to upload an Excel spreadsheet and make a payment for Paid Family and Medical Leave
+- Upload an Excel spreadsheet and make a payment for Paid Family and Medical Leave

-- How to request a Paid Family and Medical Leave exemption
+- Request a Paid Family and Medical Leave exemption

-For all further questions regarding applying for a Private Plan Exemption or registering your account on MassTaxConnect, please contact the Department of Revenue at (617) 466-3950 to speak to a PFML representative.
+For all further questions regarding applying for a Private Plan Exemption or registering your account on MassTaxConnect, please contact DOR at (617) 466-3950 to speak to a PFML representative.